patrickptasznik/patrickptasznik/README.md

 ### <div align="center">Hello!
 I'm Patrick Ptasznik, a junior studying computer engineering at the University of Illinois Urbana-Champaign. 👨‍💻</div>

-- 🤖 I have worked on [PWNYBOT](https://github.com/sigpwny/pwnybot), a discord bot for UIUC's biggest cybersecurity club
+- 👨‍💻 I am an incoming Cybersecurity Intern at <a href = "https://www.mondelezinternational.com/">Mondelēz International</a> for the Summer of 2024.

-- ⌨️ I just finished building my own personal website, but I'm still working on figuring out its hosting!
+- ⌨️ I just finished building my own personal website, but I'm still workig on figuring out some responsive design issues.

-- 🚧 I'm currently in ECE 391, where we build an OS with several advanced functions using C and x86 Assembly.
+- 🚧 I'm currently in ECE 391, where I am building a Linux-Like Operating System with several advanced functions using C and x86 Assembly.

-- 🧠 I'm always open to learning new languages and expanding my computing skills!
+- 🧠 I'm always open to learning new competencies and expanding my computing skills!

 <br/>